devopsdinosaur/tcgshop-mods/nerd_shirts/docs/mod-developers-guide.md

 * **GIMP**: This is probably the only tool you really need if you're just modifying or creating decal PNGs.
 I am terrible at anything visual, but GIMP is pretty easy to use for the simple stuff and really good for dealing with PNG layers.
 * **Visual Studio Code**: This one is not needed, but it is really nice to have for versatility in navigating the deep directory trees, editing JSON files, and a variety of other personalizable components.
 * **Unity**: A cursory knowledge of the workings of Unity will really help.
 You definitely don't need to follow the tutorials that show you how to use the editor and all that.
 It's more the concept of GameObjects, Meshes, Renderers, Materials, and Shaders that really helps.
 It is worth the effort to download and install Unity to just play around with making a GameObject and changing the materials/shaders, etc.
+* **Notepad++**: Personally I think VScode beats this one in everything, but lots of folks love it, and obviously it is a million times better than Notepad (cringe).
+It is a good tool and works great for just watching live log files.

 ## Creating a Mod - Overview